 This time last week, I was packing for my trip to Costa Rica.Its kind of incredible how quickly time flies when you are having a good time.
 I told you in my previous post that I was meant to travel to Cuba with my friend Hayet Rida.
 This trip was our makeup attempt but we had the pleasure of being joined by two friends Jessica and Chante.
 So much to tell you about this trip!
 But first, let me break down our 5 itinerary.

 We flew into San Jose Airport on a Thursday night and drove to Turrialba where our airbnb was.
 We rented a car at the SJO airport.
 The airbnb was nice enough to provide a driver that picked up the car and all of us from the airport.
-Our trip began with a stop over in McDonalds at midnight.
+Our trip began with a midnight stop over at McDonalds.
 Listen, don’t knock it until you have tried the fried chicken in the Costa Rican McDonalds!
 That chicken was lit!
-After being on a foggy, dark, bumpy and windy road for over 3 hours, we finally made it to the top of the mountain in Turrialba.
-And thus started our Costa Rican adventure.
+Then, after being on a foggy, dark, bumpy and windy road for over 3 hours, we finally made it to the top of the mountain in Turrialba.
+And thus started our Costa Rican adventure…

 We had an awesome breakfast cooked by the host of our airbnb, Yamilet.
 Then Yami took us on the bus into downtown Turrialba.
 We got to ride the bus!
 What an experience.
 We even got to stop for some ice cream.
 If you are ever in Costa Rica, you have to stop at POPS.